packituz-gttz/home-server-os/README.md

 make build
 ```

-Notice: This process is very time consuming about 45min depending on your machine and internet specs.
+Notice: This process is very time-consuming about 45min depending on your machine and internet specs.